President/Founder: Shelley Rios, Attorney At Law

 Mark is innately focused.
 Whether the focus is on his successful career as a business litigator at the L.A. based law firm of Barton, Klugman and Oetting LLP or coaching the pole vault team at Burbank High School, his ability to understand and strategize is a natural gift.
 Mark and his wife Laurie (a nurse at Children's Hospital LA), their adult children and their dog Summer, have been devoted to The Animal Protectorates since its inception.
 They have fostered approximately 40 dogs, including a military serviceman's dog who was injured and unable to travel until with the solider until he healed from a surgery, a pregnant shelter dog slated for euthanasia who had a litter of 9 pups, and a shelter dog also slated for euthanasia who ultimately became a therapy dog for veterans.
 We are fortunate to have Mark's analytical skills (along with his great sense of humor)

 Director: Rene Karapedian

 As a child, Rene always dreamed of having his own pet store - years later, he became revolutionary in becoming one of the first pet store owners in the country who changed his business model from a pet store selling "puppy mill" puppies to one adopting out orphaned animals.
 Rene says he made the change because "it was the right thing to do."
 Rene started out as a dog groomer and realized that he wanted to make a career out of it.
-Rene now owns Pet Rush Inn - a pet hotel that offers a newly constructed boarding and day care facility along with Rene’s classic grooming services.
-He continues to advise pet stores on how to make the "humane switch."
+Rene founded Pet Rush Inn - a pet hotel with a boarding and day care facility - and now owns and operates Double Dog Dare Ya in Burbank, California.